FACEGOOD/FACEGOOD-Audio2Face/README.md

 ![figure2](rsc/layers.png)

-The framework we used contains three parts.In Formant network step,we perform fixed-function analysis of the input audio clip.In the articulation network,we concatenate an emotional state vector to the output of each convolution layer after the ReLU activation.
-The fully-connected layers at the end expand the 256+E abstract features to  blendshape weights .
+The framework we used contains three parts.
+In Formant network step, we perform fixed-function analysis of the input audio clip.
+In the articulation network, we concatenate an emotional state vector to the output of each convolution layer after the ReLU activation.
+The fully-connected layers at the end expand the 256+E abstract features to  blendshape weights.

 ## Usage